Skip to content

 Reach out to an average of 50 qualified leads per week.

-Each goal should be something you know is actually possible.
+Each goal should be something you know is actually achievable.
 This provides the confidence and clarity you need to reach the larger goal.
 When setting tasks, take the time to understand your strengths and limitations (time, skills, and resources) and how they'll affect each task so you can keep tasks achievable.

 Achievable